HughIsaacs2/DatPart/README.md

 * dat:// link support.
   * This'll require coming up with a way to simply parse Dat URLs in a regular web browser, as [parse-dat-url](https://github.com/pfrazee/parse-dat-url "parse-dat-url") doesn't work very well on the web (there's likely a fix that can be done with regular expressions but I suck at them so... yeah).
 * Provide the dat:// URL to the current site via the extension popup.
+* Have the extension automatically open the app in the background when a .dat_site is requested via the Native Messaging API.
 * Polyfill the Beaker Browser APIs (don't necessarily need all of them, just the ones to make sure the sites are viewable, e.g. Rotonde sites).
 * Notifications!
 For everything possible (optional of course).
 * Options!
 (A real options page)